dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 ## Overview

-Multi-tenancy is built upon [Access Control Lists]({{< relref "access-control-lists.md" >}}) (ACL), and enables multiple tenants to share a Dgraph cluster using unique namespaces.
+Multi-tenancy is built upon [Access Control Lists]({{< relref "access-control-lists.md" >}}) (ACL), and enables multiple tenants to share a Dgraph Cluster using unique namespaces.
 The tenants are logically separated, and their data lies in the same `p` directory.
 Each namespace has a group guardian, which has root access to that namespace.